Andrew MacLeod: Sport

 MacLeod won the silver medal for the 200m Butterfly at the World Masters Games in 2002.

+Travel

+According to NomadMania MacLeod is verified as visiting every country in the world, bar one.

-Awards and decorations
+Awards and honours

-MacLeod is also a recipient of the Australian Defence Medal for his service as an Army Reserve Officer.
+MacLeod is a recipient of the Australian Defence Medal for his service as an Army Reserve Officer.

 He was awarded the Humanitarian Overseas Service Medal twice.
 He was awarded the Deakin University Distinguished Fellows award, the University of Tasmania Foundation Distinguished Alumni award and the Young Britons Foundation Global Award for Freedom.

+In 2024 Macleod was awarded a ‘Legal Hero’ award for his work protecting children by the Law Society of England and Wales.